soar-robotics/soarchain-docs/docs/get-started-scobu.md

 ---
-sidebar_position: 11
+sidebar_position: 2
 ---

-# Get Involved
+# Get Started with SCOBU

 Let's discover **Docusaurus in less than 5 minutes**.